 What is meant by family history?

 Family history is the research of a person’s ancestry, tracing back generations.
-It involves finding out more about the family connections, cultural traditions, and histories of family members.
-This can be a rewarding and exciting way to gain insight into your identity and culture.
+It involves finding out more about family connections, cultural traditions, and histories of family members.
+By exploring your family history, you can gain insight into your identity and culture.

 Is hiring a professional genealogist worth it?